 I’ll always remember my 1st day at the bank.

 When I arrived, I could not help but notice that there were only 3 women in the team (out of approx. 40).
 All the others were mostly Dutch men in their 50s & a few young Indian men.

 I went around and introduced myself to each of them.
 All were really welcoming.

 All of them except one man.
 He was the oldest.

-When I came to introduce me to him, I reached out my hand to him, told him my name and said that I was the new manager of the team.
+When I came to introduce myself to him, I reached out my hand to him, told him my name, and said that I was the new manager of the team.
 He then asked me:

 ‘Do you have any technical background?’

 He looked puzzled.
 I knew he was wondering how I could have been hired to work in the IT department of the bank: me, a young woman, French, without any specialist knowledge.